 How were these roads chosen, mine isn’t on the list?

-Roads to be repaired during our summer maintenance programme are selected following independent condition surveys in addition to reports from highways inspectors, councillors and members of the public.
+Roads to be repaired during our annual maintenance programme are selected following independent condition surveys in addition to reports from highways inspectors, councillors and members of the public.

 This annual programme aims to use a carefully considered prioritisation process to select the roads that are in the greatest need of repair.